Superradiation of Dirac particles in KN black hole: Introduction

-where $q$ and $m $ are the charge and azimuthal quantum number of the incoming wave, $\omega$ denotes the wave frequency, $\varOmega_H$ is the angular velocity of black hole horizon and $\varPhi_H$ is the electromagnetic potential of the black hole horizon.
+Black hole stability remains a paramount subject in black hole physics.
+Both Regge and Wheeler demonstrated that the spherically symmetric Schwarzschild black hole maintains its stability when perturbed.
+However, the pronounced effects of superradiance introduce complexity to the stability considerations of rotating black holes.
+Superradiative phenomena manifest in both classical and quantum scattering processes.
+Upon interaction with a boson wave, there's a possibility that rotating black holes exhibit stability akin to that of Schwarzschild black holes, provided certain conditions are met\cite{1,2,3,4,5,6,7,8,9} \bea \omega< m\varOmega_H+q\varPhi_H, \varOmega_H=\frac{a}{r_+^2+a^2} \eea where $q$ and $m $ are the charge and azimuthal quantum number of the incoming wave, $\omega$ denotes the wave frequency, $\varOmega_H$ is the angular velocity of black hole horizon and $\varPhi_H$ is the electromagnetic potential of the black hole horizon.
 If the frequency range of the wave lies in the superradiance condition, the wave reflected by the event horizon will be amplified, which means the wave extracts rotational energy from the rotating black hole when the incident wave is scattered.
 According to the black hole bomb mechanism proposed by Press and Teukolsky, if a mirror is placed between the event horizon and the outer space of the black hole, the amplified wave will reflect back and forth between the mirror and the black hole and grow exponentially, which leads to the super-radiative instability of the black hole.

-Hawking's discovery suggests that black holes can radiate black body spectrums and take nothing away, which is a significant progress in the study of black hole thermodynamics.
+Hawking's amazing discovery-black holes radiate a black body spectrum, and the black body spectrum does not take away anything-is a major advancement in the study of black hole thermodynamics.